Parrows/Parrows/paper/content/response.md

 > implementation, illustration, etc, is relevant for the reader then it should
 > appear immediately and not in the appendix.
 Everything else should either be
 > skipped or the remaining contents of the appendix should be explained once.
 >

+TODO

 > page 16:
 >
 > "toplogical"

+Fixed.

 >
 > page 19:
 >
 > The question arising on the top of page 19 should be investigated.
 The statement
 > that such differences would be beyond the scope of the paper appears a bit lame.
 >

+We changed the wording.

+Our reasoning is that the behaviour in question arises from the subtle details of laziness and demand in Eden standard library.
+We argue that such details are not of major interest to the generic JFP audience.
+Our paper focuses on establishing a common interface between different parallel Haskells, with a minor workaround the above demand issue becomes irrelevant.

 > page 22:
 >
 > "repeating": why is the front part of the word set in italics?

+We were referencing the `repeat` function.
+We now use an apostrophe for more clarity.

 >
 > page 23:
 >
 > "using the Gentleman algorithm" -> "using Gentleman's algorithm"

+Fixed.

 >
 > page 24:
 >